KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 It is possible to predict the resolution of the true maximum likelihood solution, but you need an infinite number of iterations to get there.
 Consequently, if iterations are stopped early, convergence may be incomplete.
 There is no way to tell that from the image, unless you knew a-priori what the image was: MLEM images always look nice.
 So stopping iterations early in patient studies has unpredictable consequences.

-This is illustrated in a simulation experiment shown in figure [45](#fig:mlem_converge).
+This is illustrated in a simulation experiment shown in [](#fig:mlem_converge).
 There are two point sources, one point source is surrounded by large active objects, the other one is in a cold region.
 After 20 MLEM iterations, the “free” point source has nearly reached its final value, while the other one is just beginning to appear.
 Even after 100 iterations there is still a significant difference.
 The difference in convergence affects not only the maximum count, but also the total count in a region around the point source.

 Consequently, it is important to apply “enough” iterations, to get “sufficiently” close to the true ML solution.
 In the previous section it was mentioned that stopping iterations early has a noise-suppressing effect.